 How do I get ready for a skull X-ray?

-- Your healthcare provider will explain the procedure to you and ask if you have questions.
+You don't need to do anything to get ready for a skull X-ray.
+You don't need to make changes in your food, drink, or medicines.
+Your healthcare provider will explain the procedure to you and ask if you have questions.

-- Tell the radiologic technologist if you have a prosthetic (artificial) eye, because the prosthesis can create a confusing shadow on an X-ray of the skull.
+- If you have a prosthetic (artificial) eye, because the prosthesis can create a shadow on an X-ray of the skull

 What happens during a skull X-ray?

-- If the X-ray is being done to find an injury, special care will be taken to prevent further injury.
-For example, a neck brace may be applied if a cervical spine fracture is suspected.
+- If the X-ray is being done to find an injury, special care will be taken to prevent more injury.
+For example, a neck brace may be used if a cervical spine fracture is suspected.
+The X-ray itself causes no pain.
+Moving the body into position may cause some discomfort or pain if you have an injury or had surgery.
+The technician will make sure to minimize any discomfort or pain.

 What happens after a skull X-ray?